astral-sh/uv/docs/guides/projects.md

 ### `uv.lock`

-`uv.lock` is a lockfile that contains exact information about your project's dependencies.
-Unlike the `pyproject.toml` which is used to specify the broad requirements of your project, the lockfile contains the exact versions that are installed in the virtual environment.
+`uv.lock` is a cross-platform lockfile that contains exact information about your project's dependencies.
+Unlike the `pyproject.toml` which is used to specify the broad requirements of your project, the lockfile contains the exact resolved versions that are installed in the virtual environment.
 This allows for consistent and reproducible installations across machines.

 `uv.lock` is a human-readable TOML file but is managed by uv and should not be